arslanmusaddiq/1DT308-Introductory-Project/labs/3_Visualization.md

 Visit http://localhost:5000 in your browser and see your own live IoT dashboard. :)

-For example, this is what I made:
+This is what I made:

 ![Program output](../images/Dashboard-example.png)